Faculty Directory

 Professor Summer Sherburne Hawkins, PhD, MS, joined the °¬¿ÉÖ±²¥ College School of Social Work (BCSSW) °¬¿ÉÖ±²¥in 2012.
 She is a social epidemiologist with an interest in addressing policy-relevant research questions in women’s and children’s health.
 Her research examines the impact of policies on health disparities in parents and children, particularly using methodology that integrates epidemiology and economics.
-She uses applied econometric techniques to evaluate natural experiments created through policy changes within and between U.S. states, including substance use policies, reproductive health-related policies, breastfeeding policies, and the Patient Protection and Affordable Care Act.
+She uses applied econometric techniques to evaluate natural experiments created through policy changes within and between US states, including substance use policies, reproductive health-related policies, breastfeeding policies, and the Patient Protection and Affordable Care Act.

-Professor Hawkins has published in prominent peer-reviewed public health journals on the topics of tobacco and cannabis use, maternal morbidity and mortality, infant feeding practices, and preventive health services, as well as the impact of state policies on disparities in these health behaviors and outcomes.
+Professor Hawkins has published in prominent peer-reviewed public health journals on the topics of tobacco and cannabis use, maternal morbidity and mortality, infant feeding practices, and preventive health services as well as the impact of state policies on disparities in these health behaviors and outcomes.

+Professor Hawkins is the Associate Director for the Global Public Health and the Common Good program and the Assistant Director of theÌýInstitute of Early Childhood Policy at °¬¿ÉÖ±²¥ College.
+She is also the co-chair of the SACRU on Gender Equity in the University.
 Prior to joining BCSSW, Professor Hawkins was a Cohort 7 Robert Wood Johnson Health & Society Scholar at the Harvard T.H.
 Chan School of Public Health from 2009-2011.

 Hawkins SS, Harper S, Baum CF, Kaufman JS.
 Associations between state-level changes in reproductive health services and indicators of severe maternal morbidity.
 JAMA Pediatrics 2023;177(1):93-95. doi: PMID: 36374506 PMCID: PMC9664365